 Of course, as I mentioned, I actually hate credit cards, too.
 The main reason is that credit cards have extremely high-interest rates.
 It isn’t a huge problem if you pay off your credit card each month, but if you slip up and forget to pay, or have unexpected expenses, credit cards have interest rates of just over 15 percent on average.

 I also hate credit cards because, for me personally, it makes it incredibly easy to spend money.

 I’m not alone.
-There have been numerous studies on this topic, some of which Melanie Lockert referenced in her recent article for Student Loan Hero, “Do Credit Cards Really Make You Spend More Money?”
+There have been numerous studies on this topic, some of which Melanie Lockert referenced in her recent article for The College Investor, “Are You Spending More Money With Credit Cards?”
 One study in particular that many financial journalists reference widely is an older study by MIT researchers Drazen and Duncan, which showed “willingness-to-pay can be increased when customers are instructed to use a credit card rather than cash.”

 My own experiences reflect this.
 Many of my credit cards have high limits, so I always feel comfortable using them, because I know they have money available.
 However, when I use my debit card, it gives me a little bit more anxiety, like I’m worried the balance is going to drop too much and I’m going to have another embarrassing moment in which a card gets declined.